parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 ## Language learning methods.

-But how do we learn of *foreign* language?
+But how do we learn *foreign* language?
 The *self-learner* can use:

 *Also read: [Language pedagogy, Wikipedia](https://en.wikipedia.org/wiki/Language_pedagogy)*

 ### Grammar-translation method
-- Hand the learner a heavy grammar book and dictionary.
+- Hand the learner a heavy grammar book and a dictionary.
 - Have him translate a sentence, be it about direction asking or a classical corpus written millenia ago that's hard to parse in any language.
 - The learner quits after attempting to memorize the declension and inflexion table.